-DeSales audiences may remember productions helmed such as A Christmas Story, You Never Can Tell, Quilters, A Streetcar Named Desire, and The Trial of Ebenezer Scrooge.
-As an actor, Steven has performed in New York, Los Angeles, and with numerous Tony Award-winning regional theatres, garnering enthusiastic notice from The New York Times, The Philadelphia Inquirer, and The Village Voice.
-Credits include Hartford Stage Company, Repertory Theatre of St. Louis, Cincinnati Playhouse, Syracuse Stage, and The Philadelphia Theatre Company.
-He was named Best Dramatic Actor by The NJ Daily Record for his one-man performance of Underneath The Lintel, and performed with PSF in The Tempest, Cyrano de Bergerac, and As You Like It.
+As an actor, he has performed in LA, New York, and numerous Tony Award-winning regional theaters, garnering enthusiastic notice from The New York Times, The Philadelphia Inquirer, and The Village Voice.
+Credits include Soho Rep, Hartford Stage, Repertory Theatre of St. Louis, Cincinnati Playhouse, Syracuse Stage, and the Philadelphia Theatre Company.
+The N.J.
+Daily Record named him Best Dramatic Actor for the one-man Underneath the Lintel, and Pennsylvania Shakespeare Festival appearances include All's Well That Ends Well (2018), Julius Caesar, and The Tempest.

-Television and film work includes guest-star roles on Star Trek Enterprise, NBC’s Profiler, ABC’s Miracles, The Young & the Restless, and a recurring role on Star Trek: Voyager.
-Winner of the LA Weekly Award, Mr. Dennis has taught in prestigious programs such as University of Connecticut, Rutgers University, Kent State, and as co-director of LA’s longest-running acting school.
-He currently serves as associate professor at DeSales University and artistic associate with The Pennsylvania Shakespeare Festival.
+Film & television work includes: Split (2017 Blu-ray edition), Star Trek: Enterprise, Profiler (NBC), Miracles (ABC), and a recurring role on Star Trek: Voyager.
+Winner of The LA Weekly Award, Mr. Dennis currently serves as associate professor at DSU and artistic associate with the Pennsylvania Shakespeare Festival.